ExFace/Core/Docs/Installation/IIS_with_SQL_Server.md

 ## WinCache Extension Installation

-The WinCache Extension is definitely recommended.
-It accelerates PHP on IIS greatly (comparable to opcache on Apache-based servers).
+The WinCache extension is recommended for PHP < 8 in addition to opcache.
+It accelerates PHP on IIS greatly.
+So far there is no WinCache for PHP 8.

 1. [Download WinCache](https://sourceforge.net/projects/wincache/).
 Donwload the `nts` version if you have used the `nts` PHP binary above.
 Look in the `development` folder if you can't find your desired PHP version.
 2. Unpack the files somewhere (e.g. `C:\Program Files\PHP\wincache`).